nickyiliwang0000/h/accessibility/accessibility-and-css.md

 ## Colour Contrast

 By far the largest group of accessibility failures are related to colour contrast ratio.
-It's important for us to check all of the colour contrast ratios for the text we put infront of backgrounds.
+It's important for us to check all of the colour contrast ratios for the text we put in front of backgrounds.
 There are some tools we can leverage to help us with this.

 ### AA